 - Buffer distance units—Define the units used by the buffer slider, such as miles, kilometers, meters, or feet.

 - Limit number or results—Specify the maximum number of results to return.

-- Use geodesic buffer—Enabling this parameter will generate a geodesic buffer instead of a Euclidean buffer (planar).
+- Use geodesic buffer—Enabling this option will generate a geodesic buffer instead of a Euclidean buffer (planar).

-- Address or location symbols—Select and adjust the symbols used to mark search location.
+- Address or location symbols—Select and adjust the symbols used to mark the search location.

-- Zoom to selected feature—Enabling this parameter will zoom to the selected feature and set location instead of the buffer.
+- Zoom to selected feature—Enabling this option will zoom to the selected feature and set a location instead of the buffer.

-- Return intersecting polygon(s)—Enabling this parameter will return the polygon or polygons containing the searched location rather than polygons within the buffer.
+- Return intersecting polygon(s)—Enabling this option will return the polygon or polygons containing the searched location rather than polygons within the buffer.

 - Optionally, in the Directions Settings section of the widget configuration, set up the widget to use routing, which allows you the option to get driving directions to the selected feature.

-The ArcGIS Online network analysis services require an ArcGIS Online for organizations subscription.
-If you choose to work with this by default, specify a valid user name and password for ArcGIS Online.
-Each successful request to the service incurs service credits taken from your subscription.
+ArcGIS Online network analysis services require an ArcGIS Online for organizations subscription.
+If you choose to work with this, specify a valid user name and password for ArcGIS Online.
+Each successful request to the service incurs service credits from your subscription.
 In addition, if you have ArcGIS Server network analysis services, you can also specify the URL.

 If you want to share your secure service item with the public, for example, as part of a public web app, store the credentials with the item so the public is not required to log in to get to your app.
 See ArcGIS Server web services for more information.